zuo/unittest_expander/docs/reference.rst

    collection's *item* (see above); for each keyword argument (if any), its name will be used to :meth:`~param.label` the *item* it refers to.

-   ———
+   ―

    A :class:`paramseq` instance is the canonical form of a parameter collection.

-   The public interface provided by this class includes the following instance methods:
+   The public interface of a :class:`paramseq` includes the following instance methods:

    .. method:: __add__(param_collection)